audioooo glossary

 FFT (Fast Fourier Transform)

-The Fast Fourier Transform (FFT) is an algorithm that computes the Discrete Fourier Transform (DFT) of a sequence, or its inverse.
-FFT is widely used in audio processing to analyze the frequency components of signals, enabling tasks like spectrum analysis and filter design.
+The Fast Fourier Transform (FFT) is an algorithm that efficiently computes the Discrete Fourier Transform (DFT) of a sequence, or its inverse.
+FFT is widely used in audio processing to convert a signal from the time domain to the frequency domain, enabling tasks like spectrum analysis, filter design, and pitch shifting.

 Filtering